-So if you would like to find out how hypnotherapy can be an effective IBS treatment for you, and help restore the natural balance of your digestive system, please get in touch to book your free consultation.
+So if you would like to find out how hypnotherapy can be an effective natural IBS treatment for you, and help restore the natural balance of your digestive system, please get in touch to book your free consultation.

 Before starting any hypnotherapy treatment you should always speak to your doctor to confirm your IBS.